 UTCs integrate technical, practical and academic learning and create an environment where students can thrive and develop the abilities that industry needs.
 To do this, a UTC:

-works with employers and a local university to develop and deliver their curriculum
+Is governed by employers and a local university, who help to develop and deliver its curriculum

-dedicates at least 40% of time to the technical specialism including design and building, working in teams and problem solving.
+Dedicates at least 40% of time to the technical specialism including employer-led projects, working in teams and problem solving

 UTCs specialise in subjects where there is a shortage of skills.
 These include: